Flash0ver/F0.Analyzers/documentation/refactorings/ObjectInitializer.md

 This code refactoring (titled `Create Object Initializer`) creates an object initializer from any object creation expression (`new operator`) and initializes all instance members that are both accessible and mutable.

-Assignable members must be accessible from the location of the object initializer:
+Assignable members (declared or inherited) must be accessible from the location of the object initializer:
 - `public` (unrestricted)
 - `internal` (within same assembly or friend assemblies)
 - `protected internal` (within same assembly or friend assemblies)